tienyuan/todoapp/README.md

 Clone this repository.

 Then copy `config/application.example.yml` to `application.yml` and add values.
-These are the same enviroment config settings needed in production.
+These are the same enviroment settings needed in production.

 Run `bundle install` to install all relevant gems.